dekuNukem/duckyPad-Pro/doc/errata.md

 ## Resolution

-Fortunately, it can be resolved by adding some washers to increase the clearance.
+Fortunately, it can be fixed by adding some washers to increase the clearance.

 Easily doable by hand, here are some options: